top of page

 We are studying the molecular and genetic interactions between microRNAs and phytohormones during some aspects of plant development, such as flowering and fruit development.

 We also are studying the roles of specific miRNAs in flower and fruit development and rooting.
-Finally, we are interested in understanding the possible roles of epigenetic factors in the plant response to the environment.
+We are also interested in understanding the possible roles of epigenetic factors in the plant response to the environment.
 To do so, we are using Arabidopsis and tomato as models.

 To study these molecular mechanisms, we are using a variety of tools such as: cloning, next-generation deep sequencing, generation of transgenic and mutant plants, protein interactions, ChIP, luciferase assays, and in situ hybridization.